storj-archived/heroku-addon/README.md

 ### Persistance of user data

 When a user installs an addon, it is not bound to a single app.
 A single app is capable of using multiple installations of the same addon, and a single installation of an addon can be shared across multiple apps.
-These cases can be enabled by a flag in our [app manifest](https://devcenter.heroku.com/articles/add-on-manifest) using the features `many_per_app` and `attachable`.
+These cases can be enabled by a flag in our [addon-manifest.json](https://devcenter.heroku.com/articles/add-on-manifest) using the features `many_per_app` and `attachable`.

 ### Why a 1:1 mapping between installations and storj accounts?